 Performance Review X Dancehouse

-Across 2024, Performance Review and Dancehouse co-commissioned and published critical responses to the Dancehouse program, for the purpose of celebrating and critically engaging with new works of contemporary dance.
+Across 2024 and 2025, Performance Review and Dancehouse have co-commissioned critical responses to the Dancehouse program, for the purpose of celebrating and critically engaging with new works of contemporary dance.

-Dancehouse and Performance Review are thrilled to present these six offerings, which feature extending reflections on this year’s Season 1 and Season 2 programs.
+Dancehouse and Performance Review are thrilled to present these offerings, which feature extending reflections on Danehouse’s Season 1 and Season 2 programs.

 Wet Hard Long